YDIN/branding/docs/headline.md

 4. What is the value you create for your clients?
 What are the actual results?
 5. How and why you're different?

-You might end up something between 4 to 10 items, basically "raw material" for finding your key selling point, and LinkedIn headline.
+You might end up something between 4 to 10 items, basically "raw material" for finding your key selling point, the LinkedIn headline.

 ---